-Believe it or not, there are still many counties who haven’t yet made their records digitally available—and therefore won’t be found in our criminal records database.
-Consequently, BeenVerified lets you send a live court runner directly to the county courthouses you select, to obtain the most recent files or records within the past seven years on any individual.
-If there are criminal court records you know exist but weren’t returned in your report, or if you just want to find out for sure whether somebody has a record, you can send a court runner to obtain some of the information you need.
+Believe it or not, there are still many counties that haven’t yet made their records digitally available—and won’t be found in an online background check database.
+If you need the latest criminal information on someone, you can send a court runner directly to the local or county courthouses you select to obtain the most recent files or records within the past seven years on any individual.

 No. Arrests are done by the police, so arrest records are available only from local police departments.

-If the case was an arrest or did not result in a conviction, this is another reason it may not have been returned.
+- The case you requested information on was an arrest or did not result in a conviction.